neomaster117/Foci-counter-in-DBSCAN/README.md

 As for the accuracy of the generation of spheres, it was determined in another repository, where I created the images and then assessed their random nature and count by merging the images and cby counting manually the spheres after generating them:
 (insert future link here).

+Of course, the scope of this script is to actually predict foci numbers in actual biological data.
+For that reason, the foci generation section of this script becomes not needed.
+Just insert into the Cells folder separate folders containing separate stacks of your 3D image, and the script will treat them the same way as it did the artificial foci.
+The script includes a thrsholding step, where pixel valus under 100 ar considered background.
+For further information on the way imaging data is scanned here, I again urge you to look at my other repository, where I highlight the process of generating and scanning data: insert new link........